tommertron/sta/sta-tommertron/content/rules/Determination.md

 date = '2024-12-31'
 draft = false
 title = 'Determination'
-description = 'A deep dive into determination.'
+summary = 'A deep dive into determination.'
 +++

 Player Characters begin each session with a single point of Determination, and no character can have more than three points of Determination at any time.
 Using and gaining Determination is tied to a character’s [[Values]], and to the Directives in play during a mission.